Football, or soccer for some, is the most bet on sport in the world.

 UK Football Competitions

-- Premier League – The Barclays Premier League is the top English football professional league.
+- Premier League – The Premier League is the top English football professional league.
 It is the worlds biggest league in terms of viewers, money, player value, wages and TV rights.
 The league consists of 20 teams and each team plays 38 games a season.
-The top teams qualify for the Champions League, some lower teams qualify for the Europa League.
+The top teams qualify for the Champions League, some lower top of the table teams qualify for the Europa League.

 - English Leagues – The Championship, League 1 and League 2 represent the lower professional English leagues, teams are promoted and relegated from these divisions each year.
 The Football Conference represents the highest amateur football league and promotion from here feeds into the lowest professional league, League 2.

-- Scottish Premier League – Scotland's biggest domestic league with teams such as Celtic.
-Similar format to the English League but with 12 teams, teams play each other 3 times and then the leagues splits into the top and bottom 6, these teams play each other twice more in this miniature leagues.
+- Scottish Premier League – Scotland’s biggest domestic league with teams such as Celtic and Rangers.
+Similar format to the English League but with 12 teams, teams play each other 3 times and then the leagues splits into the top and bottom 6, these teams play each other twice more in this miniature league.
 Scotland also has three lower professional divisions similar to the English system.

-- The FA Cup – The FA Cup is the oldest national club cup and highly prestigious in England.
-First held in the 1871-1872 season this is a knockout completion with all 92 clubs in the English professional divisions competing from round 1.
+- The FA Cup – The FA Cup is the oldest national club cup and is highly prestigious in England.
+First held in the 1871-1872 season this is a knockout competition with all 92 clubs in the English professional divisions competing from round 1.
 Preliminary rounds exist for qualification of clubs from lower amateur leagues.
-Teams from the top league, the premier league, enter at round 3.
+Teams from the top league, the Premier League, enter at round 3.
 The Final is usually after the end of the season and is seen as the highlight of the season end.
 The winner of this competition also gets qualification to the Europa League.
 The Scottish Cup follows a similar format for Scottish club teams.

 - The League Cup – Very similar to the FA Cup, this knockout cup is not an amateur competition and is only fought out between the 92 professional teams.
 The final is earlier at the end of February.
 Teams from the top league enter at round 2, unless they are playing in European Competition where they enter at round 3.
 Less popular that the FA cup but still a top trophy to win.
 Scotland have their own Scottish League Cup.